RP 208 #2.3 JESUS' FIRST APPEARANCES TO HIS DISCIPLES AFTER HE WAS RAISED UP

 Were they then inspired by the Holy Spirit as people such as Thomas Watson believed (See Intro 2)?
 No, because it would mean that the Holy Spirit inspired them to do things totally contrary to scripture, and their scripture, our Old Testament, told them to keep the Sabbath day.

-It would also mean that the Holy Spirit told them to do something contrary to the instructions of Jesus, and Jesus said, "he shall receive of mine, and shall show it to you."
-(John 16:14).
-He also said that the Holy Spirit would, "bring all things to your remembrance, whatever I have said to you."
-(John 14:26), and Jesus told them, "keep the commandments."
-(Matthew 19:17).
+It would also mean that the Holy Spirit told them to do something contrary to the instructions of Jesus, and Jesus said, "he shall receive of mine, and shall show it to you" (John 16:14).
+He also said that the Holy Spirit would, "bring all things to your remembrance, whatever I have said to you" (John 14:26), and Jesus told them, "keep the commandments" (Matthew 19:17).

-Jesus also said, "when he, the Spirit of truth, is come, he will guide you into all truth:" (John 16:13), which meant that he would guide them to the ten commandments, as it is written, "all your commandments are truth."
-(Psalm 119:151).
+Jesus also said, "when he, the Spirit of truth, is come, he will guide you into all truth" (John 16:13), which meant that he would guide them to the ten commandments, as it is written, "all your commandments are truth" (Psalm 119:151).

 Also at that time they had not received the Holy Spirit, they were not filled with the Spirit until the day of Pentecost (Acts 2:4), so the idea that the Holy Spirit inspired them to change the day is not scriptural.

 Were they then supposedly beginning to commemorate the resurrection of Jesus when they first did it?
 This cannot be right, because the women believers went to the tomb to anoint the body of Jesus early on that day, expecting him still to be dead (Matthew 28:1-6; Luke 24:1-7; John 20:1).
 If they had believed he had risen they would not have done that.
-When they discovered that he had risen, they went to tell the disciples, who did not believe them, (Mark 16:8; Luke 24:9-11; John 20:2), because they did not know the scripture that he would rise from the dead (John 20:9).
+When they discovered that he had risen, they went to tell the disciples, who did not believe them (Mark 16:8; Luke 24:10-11; John 20:2), because they did not know the scripture that he would rise from the dead (John 20:9).
 Some of them went to the tomb to check (Luke 24:12; John 20:3-10), after which Jesus appeared to Mary Magdalene (Mark 16:9; John 20:14-18), and other women (Matthew 28:9-10).
 Even when the women reported that they had seen Jesus, the disciples still did not believe them (Mark 16:11; John 20:18).
-Jesus then appeared to two disciples on the Emmaus road (Luke 24:13-31), who though at first did not believe, after they understood, they went back to report to the apostles (Luke 24:33), but the apostles did not believe them either (Mark 16:12-13).
+Jesus then appeared to two disciples on the Emmaus road (Luke 24:13-31), who though at first did not believe, after they understood, they went back to report to the apostles (Luke 24:33) - but the apostles did not believe them either (Mark 16:12-13).
 At this point Jesus appeared to them (Luke 24:36-43; John 20:19-23), and rebuked them for not believing those who had seen him (Mark 16:14), but even then they thought they were seeing a spirit (Luke 24:37).
 Even after this, because he was not there at that time, Thomas still did not believe (John 20:24-25) until he saw Jesus for himself (John 20:28).
 So we can dispense with any idea that they had begun to gather together on the first day of the week to commemorate Jesus' resurrection; not one of them believed in his resurrection at that time.

 What was the spiritual state of the Apostles at that time?
 Peter had denied Jesus three times (Mark 14:66-72), saw him suffer and die, and did not even have the opportunity to say sorry.
-The others (except John) deserted him in his hour of need (Mark 14:50), also saw him die, and they had no opportunity to apologise either.
+The others (except John) deserted him in his hour of need (Mark 14:50), also saw him die, and they had no opportunity to apologize either.
 They must have been very sad, and as far as they were concerned their ministry had ended, and they had no idea what to do.
 They were full of fear, hiding away "for fear of the Jews" (John 20:19), and were even terrified when Jesus appeared to them (Luke 24:37).
-Look at the covenant that they had with God:
+Look at the covenant that they had with God.

 (Exodus 31:16-17) "Therefore the children of Israel shall keep the Sabbath, to observe the Sabbath throughout their generations, for a perpetual covenant.